eXascaleInfolab/seer/README.md

 sh setup/install_docker.sh
 ```

-- build the app and start it
+- Build the app and start it
 ```bash
 docker-compose up -d --build
 ```

-- launch the tool through http://localhost:12007.
-If the tool is not available, make sure that docker is properly installed.
+- Launch the tool via http://localhost:12007.
+If the tool is not available, make sure that docker is properly installed

 ### Collect static files and initialize django models